BWCache: Accelerating Video Diffusion Transformers through Block-Wise Caching: Introduction

 In this paper, we propose Block-Wise Caching (BWCache), a training-free method to accelerate DiT-based video generation.
 This method can be seamlessly integrated into most DiT-based models as a plug-and-play component during the inference phase.
 The core idea is to cache the features from all DiT blocks at certain diffusion timesteps and reuse them across several subsequent steps.
 Specifically, as shown in Figure \ref{fig:struct}, DiT-based video generation typically involves providing a text prompt and initializing latent noise, which is then refined through multiple iterative denoising steps, and finally reconstructed into video frames using a VAE decoder.
 To determine when to reuse cached features, we introduce a similarity indicator based on the differences between block features from adjacent timesteps.
 Periodic recomputation is applied to mitigate potential latent drift.
-This approach significantly reduces inference time and resource consumption while preserving output quality.
-We evaluate BWCache across several video diffusion models, including Open-Sora \cite{opensora}, Open-Sora-Plan \cite{lin2024open}, and Latte \cite{ma2025latte}.
-As shown in Figure \ref{fig:multi_para}, BWCache achieves superior performance at comparable computational costs to TeaCache \cite{liu2024timestep}.
+Our method is training-free and memory-efficient, using a lightweight similarity indicator to dynamically determine cache reuse without extensive feature storage, making it directly applicable to existing pre-trained models without architectural modifications.
+We evaluate BWCache across several video diffusion models, including Open-Sora \cite{opensora}, Open-Sora-Plan \cite{lin2024open}, Latte \cite{ma2025latte}, Wan 2.1 \cite{wan2025}, and HunyuanVideo \cite{kong2024hunyuanvideo}.
+As shown in Figure \ref{fig:multi_para}, BWCache achieves superior performance at comparable computational costs to TeaCache \cite{liu2024timestep} and PAB \cite{Zhao2025}.
 The main contributions are summarized as follows.

 \begin{itemize}[noitemsep, leftmargin=*, topsep=0pt] \item We analyze the components of DiT-based models during the denoising process, revealing the dynamics within DiT blocks under different generation tasks and highlighting their similarities across specific diffusion timesteps. \item We propose BWCache, a training-free method compatible with DiT-based models that caches DiT block features and reuses them across multiple diffusion timesteps, thereby accelerating video generation inference. \item Experiments demonstrate that our method outperforms existing baselines in terms of inference speed and video generation quality, justified through both ablation studies and qualitative comparisons. \end{itemize}